Financial Aid for Law Students

 How to Apply

-For new students, you must be accepted for admission first before submitting your application for the bursary.
+For new students, you must submit your admission e-application first before submitting your application for the Bursary.

-Applicants will be notified of the outcome via MyMail.
+Applicants will be notified of the outcome via email.
 The decision of MOE and SUSS is final and binding, and no appeal will be entertained.

 * You should submit your financial aid application within the application periods.
 However, if you are in need of financial assistance outside the application periods, you may write to the University, quoting reason(s) and providing supporting documents for your application.